Mysterico/sentiment_analysis/README.md

 This library does not support other languages except English and Korean yet.
 However, we have a plan to support other languages includes English, Japanese, Chinese, and etc.

+Getting agony score won't work, if detected language is English.
+Be careful.

 ## Installation
 `pip install sentiment-analysis`